Note: Read the next article in this series on the understated innovation of static site generators

 Serverless will become an important way of building and distributing software

-Serverless is currently becoming the standard way of allowing custom extensions in services, a strong trend for SaaS, with providers like Auth0 pioneering extensibility through functions.
+Serverless is becoming the standard way of allowing custom extensions in services, a strong trend for SaaS, with providers like Auth0 pioneering extensibility through functions.

-Still, customization is only a first step towards a more complete model where application stacks are comprised of functions with defined input and output types, and software are made available as source (functions that you deploy) or SaaS (functions of a third party that you just call).
+Still, customization is only a first step towards a more complete model where application stacks are comprised of functions with defined input and output types, and softwares are made available as source (functions that you deploy) or SaaS (functions of a third party that you just call).

 Developers skills and profiles will shift